SPITFIRE AUDIO: ERIC WHITACRE CHOIR – CHORALE BELLISSIMO

-The soprano group is fantastic, notably in the upper register when pushed up into mezzo range.
-The legato is beautifully controllable with a wonderful ethereal quality, very enjoyable to play over a foundational base from the other sections.
+The soprano group is fantastic, notably in the upper register when pushed up into the mezzo range.
+The legato is beautifully controllable with a wonderfully ethereal quality, very enjoyable to play over a foundational base from the other sections.

 There is something magical in the way Lyndhurst Hall enhances a vocal ensemble.
 Something about the way voice reverberates or interacts with the acoustics.
 There is a warmth and body to the sound that never overwhelms the source, but compliments and sweetens the voice in an organic way digital processing can’t match.

 The sound of the human voice merges beautifully with strings, particularly Spitfire’s own Symphonic, Chamber and Studio string libraries.
 Though there are plenty of opportunities to blast out rather apocalyptic choral sounds, the group has more than enough range to sound equally impressive at the low-velocity range.

-The combination of the EVO Grid patches from the Eric Whitecare Choir and Olafur Arnalds Evolutions is superb matching.
-I spent many hours just experimenting through sound ideas, with every combination providing no shortage of ideas.
+The combination of the EVO Grid patches from the Eric Whitecare Choir and Olafur Arnalds Evolutions is a superb match.
+I spent many hours just experimenting with sound ideas, with every combination providing no shortage of ideas.

-Getting a little adventurous with Spitfire’s eDNA Earth and BT Phobos changed the mood but provided no less creative inspirations.
-The human voice magically elevates most anything it is combined with.
+Getting a little adventurous with Spitfire’s eDNA Earth and BT Phobos changed the mood but provided no less creative inspiration.
+The human voice magically elevates almost anything it is combined with.

 In The Studio

 Spitfire Audios’ new flagship interface was first seen with the Hans Zimmer Strings library late last year – to some degree of success – and more recently with the excellent “Labs” titles.
 The new layout EVO Grid system reworks the workflow from the rather tired old Kontakt GUI, but not enough to upset your muscle memory.

 The ostentatious GUI is undoubtedly styling over functionality, but I love that kind of thing when it’s done well.
 Even though nearly a quarter of the UI is dedicated to the logo and another quarter to the most ridiculously large control knob, it feels luxurious and professional.
 We all need better design in our lives.